jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 Agus
 and
 Pulangui
-The Agus and Pulangui complexes shall be managed and operated by NPC for PSALM as a separate business unit, and shall have its own organization and book of accounts.
+The Agus and Pulangui complexes shall be managed and operated by NAPOCOR for PSALM as a separate business unit, and shall have its own organization and book of accounts.